When you decide you want to be a councillor, you need to put yourself forward as a candidate either to:

 Find information about future elections.

-For more information on becoming a councillor, go to the Local Government Association's Be a councillor web pages.
+For more information on becoming a councillor, go to the Local Government Association: highlighting political leadership.